iot-lif/iot-lif/index.md

 Software Defined Radios for the task of modulation classification.

-The project is carried out by Owen Jow and Simon Kaufmann at the University of California, San Diego during Spring Quarter 2020 for the course CSE 145/237D.
+The project is carried out by Owen Jow and Simon Kaufmann at the University of California, San Diego during Spring 2020.

 <iframe width="90%" height="400px" src="https://www.youtube.com/embed/ZPpojEGsSfE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>